pybind/pybind11/.github/CONTRIBUTING.md

 and Python snippets that can be easily compiled and run on my end.

 ## Pull requests

-Contributions are submitted, reviewed, and accepted using Github pull requests.
+Contributions are submitted, reviewed, and accepted using GitHub pull requests.
 Please refer to [this
 article](https://help.github.com/articles/using-pull-requests) for details and adhere to the following rules to make the process as smooth as possible: